-Yes - there are absolutely some companies that claim to have an AI component when they don't just to hype up their product (and shame on them!).
-But for everyone company that's throwing the term loosely around, there's a few more that just don't know any better.
+Yes - there are absolutely some companies that claim to have an AI component when they actually do not, just to hype up their product (and shame on them!).
+But for every one company that's throwing the term loosely around, there's a few more that just don't know any better.

 Thus AI isn't well defined.
 As a result, any piece of software that employs a convolutional neural network, deep learning system, etc. is being marketed as “powered by artificial intelligence."

 Here's some questions you can ask to evaluate if a company truly is has an AI strategy: